 To be organized is to be prepared.

-When your life is organized, you know what’s on your plate and you give your attention appropriately.
+Organization for moms is knowing what’s on your plate and you give your attention appropriately.
 You look ahead to what’s coming and prepare mentally as well as actually.

 When you’ve organized your life, you know where the things you need are located and can get them when needed.
 That might mean labeled baskets, but it might also mean a simple magazine file near the door for mail or a spot for your purse to live.
 It means you know your appointments and commitments – not that you hold them all in your head and remember them at just the right moment, but that you have a place for them to live outside your head (like on a calendar) and you look at it often enough to know what’s needed next.

-These are the sorts of things we want, but how do we get there?
+When moms are searching for organization, this is really what we’re wanting.
+How do we get there?
 Is it even possible?
 How can we organize life when we can’t even keep a closet organized?

 Some people are naturally organized and disciplined.

 Some of us have to struggle to learn those skills.